Gophers' Tanner Morgan misses start at Penn State because of head injury

 - Gophers running back Mohamed Ibrahim entered Saturday with a 14-game streak of 100 or more rushing yards, the longest active run in FBS.
 His streak is the longest in FBS since Ohio State's Ezekiel Elliott had a 15-game streak during the 2014 and 2015 seasons.

+- Ibrahim's second-quarter touchdown Saturday was the 43rd of his career, tying Darrell Thompson for the school record for total TDs.

 - The Gophers entered Saturday with a 11-game road losing streak against teams ranked in the AP Top 25.
 Their last road victory over a ranked team came Nov.
-22, 2014, in a 28-24 triumph at No. 21 Nebraska.
+22, 2014, 28-24 at No. 21 Nebraska.

 - Patt Evans, who played tight end for the Gophers from 1989 to '91, gave the speech at Saturday's captains' breakfast.
 Evans is a Swarthmore, Pa., native.